April 19, 1967: Stokely at Garfield

 Stokely Carmichael a.k.a.
 Kwame Touré (1941-1998)

 Some historical events are merely ephemeral, while others are catalytic, with truly lasting legacies.
-Such was the case on the date in focus here, when Stokely Carmichael visited Seattle’s Garfield High School and thereby catalyzed the city’s nascent Black Power movement.
+Such was the case on the date in focus here, when Stokely Carmichael visited Seattle’s Garfield High School and thereby catalyzed our city’s nascent Black Power movement.

 Carmichael (1941-1998) was then a rising star of the American civil rights movement as chairman of the Student Nonviolent Coordinating Committee (SNCC).
 He would later join the Black Panther Party, and coined the slogan “Black Power.”
 Speaking at Garfield to an overflow audience of at least 4,000 persons, he passionately discussed the relationships among language, identity, and power.
 He defined Black Power as “the coming together of black people to fight for their liberation by any means necessary,” and proclaimed that African Americans should assert themselves politically and no longer be ashamed of their color.
 His speech had a profoundly transformative effect on the social perspective of many Seattleites, both black and white.